olleharstedt/olleharstedt.github.io/_posts/2022-06-11-type-safe-query-builder-php-psalm.markdown

 current type QueryBuilder<HasSelect, mixed>
 ```

-In short, you can statically make sure all your SQL queries are correct, _without_ running the code.
+In short, you can statically make sure your SQL queries are correct, _without_ running the code.

-Some caveats:
+**Caveats:**

-* These annotations do not work with method chaining
+* These annotations do not work with method chaining in current version of Psalm
-* Aliasing will confuse the type-checker, e.g. using `$foo = $qb`, Psalm will not understand they are pointing to the same object; one possible solution is to forbid aliasing, that is, only allow _one_ variable pointing to an object at a time (related to ownership)
+* Aliasing will confuse the type-checker, e.g. setting `$foo = $qb`, Psalm will not understand they are pointing to the same object; one possible solution is to forbid aliasing, that is, only allow _one_ variable pointing to an object at a time (related to ownership and uniqueness)
-* It would probably be really hard to build a _complete_ type-safe SQL query builder
+* It would probably be really hard to build a type-safe query builder for _all_ possible SQL queries

+**Related concepts:**

-This is a little bit like type-state programming, which _could_ allow for type-safe embedded DSL if the problems could be adressed.
+* This is a little bit like type-state programming, which _could_ allow for type-safe embedded domain-specific language (EDSL) if the problems could be adressed.
+* Also see tagless-final, another way to do type-safe EDSL in functional programming